victorokech/cloudinary-video-slideshow/README.md

 1. Install [Composer](https://getcomposer.org/) and [PHP](https://www.php.net/manual/en/install.windows.tools.php) on
    your development or production machine.
 2. Install Laravel

    1. Via Composer:

       `composer create-project --prefer-dist laravel/laravel cloudinary-video-slideshow`
    2. Via Laravel Installer

       `composer global require laravel/installer`

       `laravel new cloudinary-video-slideshow`
 3. In step 2 above we have installed the Laravel Installer and used it to scaffold a new application in the folder `cloudinary-video-slideshow`.
 With Laravel installed, we should be able to start and test the server ensuring everything is okay.
 Change the directory to the project folder and run the local development server by typing the following commands:

    `cd cloudinary-video-slideshow`

    `php artisan serve`

-The Laravel Project is now up and running.
+The Laravel project is now up and running.
 When you open `http://localhost:8000` on your computer, you should see the image below:

 ![Laravel Server Running](https://res.cloudinary.com/dgrpkngjn/image/upload/v1655887283/watermark-api/assets/laravel-running_zqk8ol.png)

 ## Setting up Cloudinary’s Laravel SDK

 Cloudinary has a tonne of features from media upload, storage, administration, manipulation to optimization and delivery.
-In this article we will use Cloudinary Video Transformations to combine existing or newly uploaded media files to create a slideshow.
+In this article, we will use Cloudinary Video Transformations to combine existing or newly uploaded media files to create a slideshow.

 1. Sign up for a free Cloudinary account then navigate to the Console page and take note of your Cloud name, API Key and API Secret.

    ![Cloudinary Dashboard](https://res.cloudinary.com/dgrpkngjn/image/upload/v1655976836/assets/cloudinary_dashboard.png)
 2. Install [Cloudinary’s Laravel SDK](https://github.com/cloudinary-labs/cloudinary-laravel#installation):

    `composer require cloudinary-labs/cloudinary-laravel`

 **Note**: Please ensure you follow all the steps in the #Installation section.
 Publish the configuration file and add